-It’s time for another book drawing giveaway.
+It’s time for a Guideposts giveaway: the new devotional book, Mornings with Jesus 2015.
 This time, I’m featuring Guideposts‘ new devotional book, Mornings with Jesus 2015.
 Eleven writers helped write this new devotional, and this is the third year I’ve been privileged to join that writing team.
 Every time I study and learn more about Jesus, and every year I experience more of His love and grace, He grows more precious to me.
 Here’s an excerpt from one of the devotions I contributed to this book:

 There is more than enough room in my Father’s home.
 If this were not so, would I have told you that I am going to prepare a place for you?
 When everything is ready, I will come and get you, so that you will always be with me where I am.
 John 14:2-3 (NLT)

 My husband and I enjoy traveling occasionally.
 We love visiting new places, learning about our nation’s history, and drawing close to Jesus through God’s beautiful creation.

 In years past I often grieved when our vacation ended.
 I love my work, home, and family, but I wasn’t ready to face busy schedules, daily routines, and less glamorous tasks.
 Couldn’t we stay longer, tucked away from the demands of life?
 No: time, money, and energy would eventually run thin.